Vindobona (train): Route

 The service began on 13 January 1957 using diesel multiple units classified as Fernschnellzug (FDt 50/51) running from Friedrichstraße station in East Berlin via Berlin Ostbahnhof, Elsterwerda, Dresden Hauptbahnhof, Prague hlavní nádraží and České Velenice/Gmünd to Wien Franz-Josefs-Bahnhof.
 The FDt trains had already begun running between Berlin and Prague in December 1950, including a through coach connection to Vienna.
 In 1959 the connection was upgraded as Expresszug (Ext 54/55).

 From December 1957 the railcars had first and second class sections.
 The participating companies Deutsche Reichsbahn (DR), Československé státní dráhy (ČSD) and Österreichische Bundesbahnen (ÖBB) operated one train pair daily, meeting in Czechoslovakia.
 The service was used primarily by West Berliners, diplomats and Scandinavians in transit through East Germany, connecting from the night trains from Copenhagen (Ostsee-Express) and Stockholm (Saßnitz-Express) via train ferry from Warnemünde and Sassnitz resp., and shuttle trains from Zoologischer Garten station in West Berlin.
 In the dining car, passengers could pay using Deutschmark, East German mark, Czechoslovak koruna, and Austrian schilling.

-In Czechoslovakia trains originally ran on the historic Emperor Franz Joseph Railway line via Tábor to the border with Austria at České Velenice, later rerouted via the first Czech railway corridor to Brno and Břeclav.
+In Czechoslovakia trains originally ran on the historic Franz-Josefs-Bahn via Tábor to the border with Austria at České Velenice, later rerouted via the first Czech railway corridor to Brno and Břeclav.
 In the period of "Normalization" from 1969 onwards, domestic travel within Czechoslovakia was for some years completely forbidden, occasionally restricted to journeys between Děčín and Tábor.
 The original journey via Tábor took over 12 hours to complete from Berlin to Vienna.
 Later, the mainline via Brno became faster, and the train was rerouted, initially via Havlíčkův Brod and later via Pardubice and Česká Třebová along the Czech international corridor, shortening the journey to 9 hours.
 In 1975, Wien Mitte station became the terminus due to construction at the Franz-Josefs-Bahnhof.